saiftynet/SCAD/README.md

 ### Planned Features

-The OpenSCAD language itself is very powerful, and some of these may be implented in the module using a "raw" method.
+The OpenSCAD language itself is very powerful, and some of these may be implemented in the module using a "raw" method.
 Indeed, as a mature framework, many modules exist that enhance to its capabilities.
 To be able to use or extend these capabilities through Perl is one  goal of this module.

-*
+Complex things take some time to render, and having a tool that can allow the generation multiple scenes/structures separately quickly to be later rendered by OpenSCAD is one goal.